 At the western half of Brocket Road, narrow pavements make for a difficult route into the town centre for pedestrians.
 The pavements, which are as narrow as approximately 1 metre in certain stretches, combine with a small carriageway width for a two-way road to create a generally unsafe and inefficient traffic arrangement.
+The need for the existing safety fencing at the roundabout will be reviewed.

+At the eastern end of Brocket Road, there is the potential for a new taxi rank to be provided in an under-used loading bay adjacent to the bank.
+In the event that this is not needed, consideration will be given to widening the pavement to create a more pedestrian-friendly environment.
 While Brocket Road does not form a distinct gateway into the town centre, the route is important to local residents and can become busy.
 It connects to Barclay Park and represents the most direct route into the town centre from western Hoddesdon.
 The Council will therefore work with Hertfordshire County Council as highways authority to explore and devise a solution in consultation with local residents and other stakeholders.